xijunlee/kddcup2019-archaive/docs/Weekly Progress.md

         1. pre-selection: select features used for feature generation based on prior knowledge
         2. feature generation: generate new feature with all feasible pairs of the pre-selected features
         3. post-selection: select generated features based on the performance and feature importance of a coarsely trained GBDT model
+9. Check the imbalance of class: mitigate the imbalance of class
+10. Feature embedding: might utilize DNN to embed the selected feature???